MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

         }
 ```

-## Generating a profile file
+## Generating a profile file for instrumentation profiling

-Then, when the snapshot file is downloaded, you can generate a profile file.
+Once the snapshot file is downloaded, you can generate a profile file.
 This can be done in one of two ways:

 1. Open the Command Palette by using the **Ctrl+Shift+P** shortcut, then select the **AL: Generate profile file** command and choose a snapshot from the dropdown menu.
 1. Alternatively, in the Visual Studio Code explorer, right-click the specific snapshot file and choose **Generate Profile File**.